SteffenEger/multipleTransducer/README.md

 	./run.sh 4 sampleData/sampleAligned.train sampleData/sampleAligned.test

-Modify all the local paths etc. in:
+Modify/adjust all the local paths etc. in:

-decodeMany.py
+_decodeMany.py_

 and

-makeAlignmentsForCrfMultiple.py
+_makeModelMultiple_Kmodels.sh_

 The output will be in a file **transduced.dat**